DataTechGlacier/DataTechGlacier/README.md

 - 👋 Hi, I’m Tresa Varghese @DataTechGlacier
 - 👀 I’m interested in sharing my knowledge in the field of data science and data engineering
-- 🌱 I’m currently learning Big Data Engineering
+- 🌱 I’m currently working as a Data Integration Engineer at a FinTech company.
 - 📫 How to reach me www.linkedin.com/in/tresa-varghese

 <!---